How $20 billion health care behemoth Blue Shield of California sees startups – TechCrunch

 “What I would say has happened over the last two years is that we have really focused on transformational innovation,” he added.

 Investing in those transformational technologies involves taking cash directly from Blue Shield’s balance sheet for investments.
-The company doesn’t operate a corporate venture capital fund in the traditional sense, instead making strategic investments under the auspices of Semenchuk or Chief Financial Officer Robert Kolodgy.
+The company doesn’t operate a corporate venture capital fund in the traditional sense, instead making strategic investments under the auspices of Semenchuk or Chief Financial Officer Sandra Clarke.*